Skip to main content

 Step 5: Document and Monitor

-Record the audit results, including the methodology, evidence reviewed, and determinations made.
-Establish a monitoring process to re-evaluate systems as they evolve and as regulatory guidance clarifies the prohibition boundaries.
+Write down the audit results: the methodology, the evidence reviewed, the determinations made.
+Then keep a monitoring process running, so systems get re-evaluated as they evolve and as regulatory guidance clarifies the prohibition boundaries.

-The prohibition screening is the first step in any compliance programme, and it is the most urgent.
-AI Comply HQ's guided compliance interview includes a comprehensive prohibited practice screening that maps your AI system's characteristics against all eight Article 5 categories.
+Prohibition screening is the very first thing any compliance programme should do, and the most urgent.
+That is exactly why we built it into AI Comply HQ.
+Our guided compliance interview includes a screening that takes your AI system's characteristics and tests them against all eight Article 5 categories, in plain language, one question at a time.

-In under 20 minutes, you will know whether any of your systems are at risk and what actions to take.
+Walk through it once and you will know where you stand: whether any of your systems are at risk, and precisely what to do about it.

 Start your free 7-day trial and screen your AI systems for prohibited practices today.

 The prohibition provisions are already in force.
-Do not wait for the August 2, 2026 deadline.
-Act now.
+This is not something to leave until the August 2, 2026 deadline.
+The exposure exists today, so screen your systems today.

 Ready to assess your EU AI Act compliance?